You’ve got the prettiest flowers in town, and they sit patiently waiting to get snatched up from your new plant benches.

 1. Go Beyond Basic

-Clicking into a garden center website that has a beautiful banner of blooms will excite the flower-loving customer on the other side of the screen and entice them to buy flowers before they’re even in your store!
+Clicking into a garden center web design that has a beautiful banner of blooms will excite the flower-loving customer on the other side of the screen and entice them to buy flowers before they’re even in your store!
 Clicking onto a garden center website with nothing but the necessary information like location and business hours is one step above not having a website.
 You want your website to inform the customer where you are and what you have to offer: the flowers, potting soils, and other items they might not even be considering!

 2. Go Beyond Desirable Flowers